Analytics for Mobility: Connected/Autonomous Vehicles

 - A budget with a one-page justification for the expenses.

-The next round of proposals will be due November 15, 2017, and decisions will be made by February 15, 2017 at the latest.
+The next round of proposals will be due November 15, 2018, and decisions will be made by December 15, 2018, if possible.
 Completed proposals should be submitted via email to the CBSA Faculty Director.